danishsheikh1122/issueTrackerFulltackApp/README.md

   Provider obj path-app/auth/ProviderObjext.ts
 - in each POST DELETE request we define this and if(!session) then we sended nextresonse ad 401 unauthenticated

+# assign to component added
+- this cmp is used assign issue to users is present in issues/_cmps folder
+- assign cmp full working with fetch
+- every time fetch is not good so we are using react quwery to do so
+- created seperate branch for fetch